 Caomhog the holy man was there all along.
-He realized that the supposed-to-be children were only a few days, or even hours, away from death.
-In consequence, he baptized them, so they would die faithful believers.
+He realised that the supposed-to-be children were only a few days, or even hours, away from death.
+In consequence, he baptised them, so they would die faithful believers.
 And, that was the end of the children of Lir, but their legend lived on forever.

 The Blessings of the Priest (The Second Version)